-Dr Alex Wilson BA, Leeds; MA, PhD, Warwick
+Dr Alex Wilson Pronouns: He/him BA, Leeds; MA, PhD, Warwick

 Management education; management jargon; the future of business schools